AdsBerger/SYSC3010-M2/README.md

-Final files used during project demonstration:
+There are Folder container work done for each of the Camera Sliders systems.
+The files used during project demonstration are listed below with their main interfacing unit respectively.
+These are stored in their own folder named " Files Used During Demo "

 Headless Raspberry Pi that interfaced with the App, used:
 HeadlessRPi.py